Konrad Becker: Music and acting

-Art, writing, multimedia
+Art, media and research

-Since 1979, he has been active in electronic media as an artist, writer, composer, curator, producer and organizer of numerous intermedia productions, exhibitions, and event designs for international festivals and cultural institutions.
-He has published media works, electronic audiovisuals and theoretical texts, lectured and held positions at various universities, and participated in conferences and symposia.
-He has been a member of various boards and committees on information and communication technologies and culture, and has worked as a consultant.
+Since 1979, Becker has been active in electronic media as an artist, writer, composer, curator, producer and organizer of intermedia productions, exhibitions and events.
+His work has included audio, video, television, radio, multimedia installations, software, virtual reality and social interventions.

+Becker's work has dealt with electronic art, media culture, information politics and the social implications of technology.
+He has published theoretical texts, lectured at universities and cultural institutions, and participated in conferences and symposia on media, culture and information technologies.